alexfrieden/biostats_r_code/Week8_Notes.md

 For any two observations, we can look at the point in the tree where branches containing those two observations are first fused.

-The height of the fusion, as measured on the vertical axis, indicates how difficult the two observations are.
+The height of the fusion, as measured on the vertical axis, indicates how different the two observations are.

 Reading Dendrogram (part 3)
 ========================================================